 With a background that spans over a decade in the financial services and management consulting industries, Keith Rabin has served as President of JetSuite since its 2009 inception.
 Prior to co-founding JetSuite, Keith was a Partner at New York based hedge fund Verity Capital, where he was responsible for portfolio management and the development of Verity’s sector shorting strategy.
 Previously, he worked as a management consultant focused on corporate strategy for The Boston Consulting Group and Deloitte Consulting in diverse industries including transportation, financial services, industrial and consumer goods.
 At Boston Consulting Group, Keith was selected for the prestigious Ambassador Program and was posted to Zurich for one year.
 His startup experience includes developing the business plan and launching a KKR funded procurement company, where he focused on strategy and business development.
 Keith holds a Bachelor of Science in Industrial Engineering from the Georgia Institute of Technology, where the Office of the President named him a Fleet Scholar.
-He graduated Beta Gamma Sigma with an MBA focused on Finance and Strategy from the Columbia University Business School.
+He graduated Beta Gamma Sigma with an MBA focused on Finance and Strategy from Columbia Business School.

 Brian Coulter served as a General Duties-Pilot in the Royal New Zealand Air Force and retired as a Squadron Leader after nearly 16 years of service.
 He flew helicopters and fixed-wing aircraft, was a member of the formation aerobatic team, and was decorated with the Air Force Cross.
 Upon his departure from the Air Force, Brian was a Boeing-737 Captain and Director of Safety at Air South Airlines.
 Later, he became a startup member at WinAir Airlines and then JetBlue Airways, where he wrote a number of the early technical publications for flight operations and led JetBlue’s pioneering use of electronic flight bags.
 Brian was JetBlue’s Director of Flight Standards for five years, and held the number one seniority position as an Airbus A320 Captain for eight years.
 At JetSuite, Coulter is responsible for the conduct of all flight operations.